bahrus/xtal-sip/README.md

 <img src="https://badgen.net/bundlephobia/minzip/xtal-sip">

-**NB** If you are a bundle-phile, this component may not be right for you (depending on how the bundler treats dynamic parameters sent into dynamic imports).

 Dynamically &#34;water&#34; a custom element tag with the necessary dependencies to sprout the tag from an inert seedling to a thing of beauty.